Senior Management Team

 She has worked in the charity sector for more than 25 years in a range of senior positions.

 Susie is a Director of the UK Safer Internet Centre.
-She is also a member of the NCA CEOP Command Strategic Governance Group; the International Telecommunication Union (ITU) Child Online Protection Working Group; a Steering Group Member of UK IGF; an Advisory Group member of Stop it Now! and a member of the British Board of Film Classification (BBFC) Consultative Council.
+She is also a member of the NCA CEOP Command Strategic Governance Group; the International Telecommunication Union (ITU) Child Online Protection Working Group; a Steering Group Member of UK IGF.
 She’s also an Executive Board member of the UK Council for Child Internet Safety (UKCCIS) and a member of the “WePROTECT Global Alliance” International Advisory Board.
 Susie represents the IWF as a Core Participant on the internet part of the Independent Inquiry into Child Sexual Abuse (IICSA).
 She has also served as an expert advisor to UNICEF.

 Susie is a Clore Fellow and was a finalist for a European Woman of Achievement Award in 2004 and PA Magazine’s ‘Best Boss of 2014’.
 She was also a finalist in the Executive of the Year 2017 category in the internet’s most prestigious industry awards in the UK, the ISPA Awards and a finalist in the prestigious European CEO Awards 2018.
 Susie was awarded an OBE in the Queen’s Birthday Honours in 2016 for ‘Services to Child Online Safety’.

 Deputy CEO/Chief Technical Officer - Fred Langford